There are many ways to make money as a 3D-Artist. The question, though, should really be: How do youwant to make money as a 3D Artist?

 Make millions or be happy with enough?

-The person that makes that first million will not stop working hard on improving and learning for the rest of his or her life.
+The person that could make that first million will not stop working hard on improving and learning for the rest of his or her life.

-If you really needed that million now and your life depended on it you would go out and make that million, no matter what it takes.
+If you really needed that million right now and your life depended on it, you would go out and do hard work, no matter what it takes.

-Maybe you’ll only really know you are in the right Industry and passionate about your projects, when you continue working on your 3d projects for yourself, even if you had all the money you needed.
+Maybe you’ll only really know you are in the right Industry and passionate about your projects after you are rich and still continue working on your 3d projects for yourself – just for the fun of it.

 State of the 3D Industry